The 3 Sun-Safety Commandments

 Annual skin checks: I recommend annual full body exams for everyone, and more frequent skin checks for anyone at an elevated risk for skin cancer, such as those with a personal or family history, fair skin and/or red hair, and anyone who was a sun worshipper in the past.
 These quick check-ups catch most skin cancers early, which improves the chances of successful treatment.
 Regular full body exams are also important because innocent-looking brown or pink moles aren’t always benign—and only a dermatologist can make this determination.

 If you’re overdue for your annual full-body check, this is your official reminder to make an appointment to ensure your skin’s health.
-(It’s easy to online whether you want an in-person or virtual* appointment!)
+(It’s easy to schedule your visit online whether you want an in-person or virtual* appointment!)

 P.S.
 May is also Healthy Vision Month, and in addition to wearing sunglasses when outdoors, I recommend that everyone see an ophthalmologist annually to ensure optimal eye health.